Infanta reaching

 However, she is a great passage maker, fast and comfortable, and is an absolute pleasure to be aboard us she arrives in port.
 Her glossy navy blue hull with gold line makes her look bigger than her 51’, and her glistening masts, varnished teak cabin and glinting chrome make her a show stopper, whether racing in a Classic Regatta, arriving in a foreign port or anchored in pole position in a creek.

 Until 2007, Infanta has always been in the States.
 She is really unique and never been seen in these UK waters since her launch in 1947.
-If you want the exhilaration of sailing a stunning pedigree classic racing yawl, Infanta will press all the buttons, and she comes with a “paid hand” to help you get the best out of her.
+If you want the exhilaration of sailing a stunning pedigree classic racing yawl, Infanta will press all the buttons, and she comes with a skipper and crew to help you get the best out of her.

 Infanta Cockpit